zowe/docs-site/docs/getting-started/freqaskques.md

 The Zowe community is also currently working to provide a vendor-neutral site for an open z/OS build and sandbox environment.

 Zowe is also compatible with IBM z/OSMF Lite for non-production use.
-For more information, see [Configuring z/OSMF Lite (../user-guide/systemrequirements-zosmf-lite.html) on Zowe Docs.
+For more information, see [Configuring z/OSMF Lite](../user-guide/systemrequirements-zosmf-lite.html) on Zowe Docs.

 </details>

 ## Zowe CLI FAQ

-**Why might I use Zowe CLI versus a traditional ISPF interface to perform mainframe tasks?**
+### Why might I use Zowe CLI versus a traditional ISPF interface to perform mainframe tasks?

 <details>